 One Warlock, two Warlock, Red Warlock, blue Warlock

 My what a lot of ‘Locks there are!
-Click to read on or check out the Tactics Corner for more reviews and strategies.
+Click to read the CA2018-updated article, or check out the Tactics Corner for more reviews and strategies.

 A relative of the Warlock/Warlock Skyrunner, the Conclave version is pretty similar at a first glance, but has quite a few differences under the surface.
 Unlike Warlocks, who are characters, Warlock Conclaves are simply a regular unit with no special targeting restrictions.
-Coming in squads of two to ten and with the option to send them out on foot or on jetbikes, they have the exact same statline as a regular Warlock (or Skyrunner) does, but at 5pts cheaper per body.
-While this isn’t a huge point decrease, with as cheap as Warlocks are it’s enough to make a surprising difference- and the ability to take a big squad of them can mean that you have a pretty scary unit when it comes to melee, albeit one that doesn’t really have any way of getting through armor saves.
+Coming in squads of two to ten and with the option to send them out on foot or on jetbikes, they have the exact same statline as a regular Warlock (or Skyrunner) does, but at 10pts cheaper per body.
+While this isn’t a huge point decrease, it can make a surprising difference- and the ability to take a big squad of them can mean that you have a pretty scary unit when it comes to melee, albeit one that doesn’t really have any way of getting through armor saves.